10 Common Myths About Using Movers (& the Truth)

 This goes hand in hand with the last myth.
 Movers are required to offer basic liability coverage — you get this automatically with your move.
 However, this only covers $0.60 per pound per item.
 For higher value items like TVs, expensive clothes, or jewelry this may not be enough.

-Good moving companies will offer higher levels of coverage for an additional fee.
-You should also check your homeowner’s insurance policy to see if it covers your move.
+Be sure to check your homeowner’s insurance policy to see if it covers your move.

-Whatever you choose, make sure you review your coverage options and understand them.
+And always review your coverage options and understand them.
 Don’t be afraid to ask questions.

 Myth #9: You don’t need to label boxes